Data Export: CSV

 Unlabeled Markers

-Enabling this option includes tracking data of all of the unlabeled makers to the exported CSV file along with other labeled markers.
-If you just want to view the labeled marker data, you can turn off this export setting.
+Includes tracking data of all of the unlabeled makers to the exported CSV file along with other labeled markers.
+To view only the labeled marker data, turn off this export setting.

 Rigid Body Bones

-When this option is set to true, exported CSV file will contain 6 Degrees of Freedom (6 DoF) data for each rigid body from the Take.
-6 DoF data contain orientations (pitch, roll, and yaw) in the chosen rotation type as well as 3D positions (x,y,z) of the rigid body center.
+The exported CSV file will contain 6 Degrees of Freedom (6 DoF) data for each rigid body from the Take.
+This includes orientations (pitch, roll, and yaw) in the chosen rotation type as well as 3D positions (x,y,z) of the rigid body center.

 Rigid Body Constraints

-Enabling this option includes 3D position data for each Marker Constraint's locations (not actual marker location) of rigid body assets.
+3D position data for the location of each Marker Constraint of rigid body assets.
+This is distinct from the actual marker location.
 Compared to the positions of the raw marker positions included within the Markers columns, the Rigid Body Constraints show the solved positions of the markers as affected by the rigid body tracking but not affected by occlusions.

 Skeleton and Markerset Bones